 COVID-19 Information for Student Employees Working Outside of MA and in the US

 Students who are or have been hired as Harvard employees are currently subject to Massachusetts income tax withholding.
-Per the University’s COVID-19 Interim Payrolling Guidance, which is effective until December 31, 2020, MA state taxes will automatically be withheld for all employees temporarily working out of the state due to COVID-19.
-You may want to check back after December 31st 2020 for any changes to the COVID-19 Interim Payrolling Guidance.
+Per the University’s COVID-19 Interim Payrolling Guidance, MA state taxes will automatically be withheld for all employees temporarily working out of the state due to COVID-19 until 90 days after the Massachusetts COVID-19 state of emergency is no longer in effect.
 Whether or not you have to pay taxes in the state you are residing in during this period depends on that state’s tax guidelines.

 Filing Massachusetts State Tax Returns

 The Massachusetts Department of Revenue taxes residents on income from all sources, and non-residents only on income derived from Massachusetts.
 If you are a resident of Massachusetts, whether single or married, you will have to file a Massachusetts return if your gross income from all sources exceeds $8,000.
 If you are not a Massachusetts resident, filing will generally be required only if your “Massachusetts source income” exceeds either $8,000 or your Massachusetts prorated personal exemption, whichever is less.
 The 2020 exemption amount is $4,400 for single and $8,800 for married filing jointly.